andrewqian2001/phase2/phase2/readme.txt

 UNDOING ONGOING TRADES:
 An admin can decide to undo an ongoing trade.
 This removes the trade and returns the items back to their original holders.

+Citations:

+All code is referenced from oracle documentation, and any other code that was directly taken from or used as inspiration has been attributed in the classes that use them.